All posts

 4. Fix and verify.

 AI tooling collapses steps 2 and 3.
-Instead of squinting at a stack trace and guessing, you paste it and the AI tells you the line, the cause, and the fix — and applies the fix directly to your script.
+Instead of squinting at a stack trace and guessing, you paste it and the AI identifies the line, the cause, and the fix — and can apply it directly to your script.

 The error message alone usually isn't enough.
-The AI needs context.
-Best to include:
+Include:

 • The full error message (line + stack)

-• A description of what you were doing when it happened ("clicked the buy button on the shop")
+• What you were doing when it happened ("clicked the buy button on the shop")

-• Any expected behavior ("I expected my money to go down by 100 and a sword to appear in my inventory")
+• The expected behavior ("I expected my money to go down by 100 and a sword to appear in my inventory")

 A good prompt: